 PHEONIX, ARIZONA -- I worked in a regional office for UHaul.
 What I heard and saw UHaul management do to customers went from helpful, to uncaring, to down right detestable.
 Obviously I've distanced myself from them.
 So, in helping consumers rectify bad customer service at UHaul, I will provide suggestions;

 CORNWALL, ONTARIO, CANADA -- This was a while ago, so I find it really funny now.
-My lovely wife went on line to rent a truck from U-haul in The Cornwall, Ontario region, and we had arranged a Truck for moving day.
-When we arrived the truck was not there and the fellow said that he did not receive the notice.
+My lovely wife went online to rent a truck from U-haul in The Cornwall, Ontario region, and we had arranged a Truck for moving day.
+When we arrived, the truck was not there and the fellow said that he did not receive the notice.
 All trucks were gone, and none would arrive until 3 days later.
 We provided the confirmation and he informed us that meant nothing, because he was not hooked up to the system.
-We were fortunate enough to find one elswhere, and everything was hurried, but got the job done.
+We were fortunate enough to find one elsewhere, and everything was hurried, but got the job done.

 We called the credit card company (MC-who were awesome) explained the situation.
 They said that U-Haul did this all the time, that they would reverse the charge right away, and put a note on our file saying that no charge would be allowed from that address.

 To this day, every time I see a U-haul I laugh.